-Overall the EEC would like to commend the course team involved in the MA in Educational Administration and Leadership for the work they have put into developing a high quality, innovative and impactful programme.
+It is not intended that this be completed by the end of the review process.
+Overall, the EEC would like to commend the course team involved in the MA in Leadership and Administration for the work they have put into developing a high quality, innovative and impactful programme.

 The University gives great emphasis on the online interaction, the use of advanced technologies, the use of data analytics and the integration of innovative and alternative assessment practices mainly for continuous assessment.
 It also aims to take advantage of the full affordances of the online platform.
 It acknowledges the need and has been continuously working towards enhancing and updating its processes and educational material.
 There is a firm intention from the University to move in this direction.
-Consequently, to further promote the aforementioned, the Centre for Professional and Personal Development has already developed professional development а action plan in regards to the workshops/trainings/courses to be offered during the following academic year.
+Consequently, to further promote the aforementioned, the Centre for Professional and Personal Development has already developed professional development action plan regards а in to the workshops/trainings/courses to be offered during the following academic year.
 Some of the courses are considered as mandatory and some others as voluntarily.
 Some courses will be provided in-house, some others from collaborators/ experts outside university, and some others as MOOCs.
 An indicative list is given below:

-- Course on Instructional Design - Course on Blended Teaching and Learning - Workshops focused on the use of LMS and its tools (activities and resources) - Workshops on the advanced use of LMS (i.e data analytics, use of H5P), other equipment, hybrid classrooms and Virtual Computer Labs - Training on the use of more advanced tools and pedagogies (i.e. simulations, serious games, augmented and virtual reality, adaptive assessment and e-assessment). - Trainings on innovative and alternative assessment and feedback methods and tools (within and outside LMS) (adaptive assessment, e-assessment and personalized feedback) - Workshops on the use of technological web-based tools to enhance the teaching and learning process - Workshops tailored to the needs of each department - Workshops on Course Design and Delivery based on the Blended and Distance Learning Pedagogical Framework. - Workshops on library resources and capacities - Training on how to use ZOOM (face to face Vs online synchronous Vs hybrid classrooms)
+- Course on Instructional Design - Course on Blended Teaching and Learning - Workshops focused on the use of LMS and its tools (activities and resources) - Workshops on the advanced use of LMS (i.e data analytics, use of H5P), other equipment, hybrid classrooms and Virtual Computer Labs - Training on the use of more advanced tools and pedagogies (i.e. simulations, serious games, augmented and virtual reality, adaptive assessment and e-assessment). - Trainings on innovative and alternative assessment and feedback methods and tools (within and outside LMS) (adaptive assessment, e-assessment and personalized feedback) (Note: in order to further enhance the personalized student feedback to students). - Workshops on the use of technological web-based tools to enhance the teaching and learning process - Workshops tailored to the needs of each department - Workshops on Course Design and Delivery based on the Blended and Distance Learning Pedagogical Framework. - Workshops on library resources and capacities - Training on how to use ZOOM (face to face Vs online synchronous Vs hybrid classrooms)